Zikrin: 1948 and aftermath

 On 6 August 1948, in the middle of the official Second truce, two squads from the 53rd Battalion of the Givati Brigade raided Zikrin, lobbing grenades and torching three or four houses.
-About 10 adult men, two children and one woman were killed in the village, according to IDF sources.
-The last three were killed accidentally, according to the report, while IDF suffered one soldier "slightly injured."
+About 10 adult men, two children, and one woman were killed in the village, according to IDF sources.
+The last three were killed accidentally, according to the report, while the IDF suffered one soldier "slightly injured."

 Zikrin was finally depopulated on 22–23 October 1948 during the third stage of Operation Yoav under the command of Yigal Allon.
 According to Morris, most of the villagers fled before the troops arrived, those who remained were expelled eastwards.
 According to Morris, Yigal Allon was so successful in completely driving out the local population during Operation Yo'av, that the villagers found it almost impossible to "reinfiltrate" to their old villages, as there was no longer any local Arab population to help them resettle.
 During a military "sweep" of the villages in early 1949, they found most villages empty.
 In Zikrin it is reported that the troops found "two Arabs" who "managed to escape."

 Following the war, the area was incorporated into the State of Israel and the land that had belonged to the village was left undeveloped.
 Kibbutz Beit Nir is about 3 km south of the village site.

 The Palestinian historian Walid Khalidi described the village site in 1992 as being "overgrown with tall weeds, scrub, and other wild vegetation, containing several olive and carob trees.
 Truncated stone terraces, partially overgrown with cactuses, further marked the site.
 Some of the surrounding lands were cultivated by Israeli farmers for wheat, and the rest was used as rangeland."